EddieHole/ice-cream-coding-challenge/README.md

 2. Observe the description of the order.
 There is the word 'with' between flavors and toppings, so take 'with' as the boundary to separate flavors and toppings.
 Then count the number of times the flavor and topping appear in the order, respectively.

+## 3.Store the purchase order ID and the computed price in a table in a database

+Answer: Use the SQLite library to create databases and tables.